RenatoMaynard/RenatoMaynard/README.md

 ## About Me

-My name is Renato, and I'm an M.Sc.
-Student in Operations Research at the **Georgia Institute of Technology**.
+Hi, I'm Renato — I hold an M.Sc. in Operations Research from the Georgia Institute of Technology.
 I'm captivated by the power of mathematical modeling and algorithmic optimization to solve complex real-world problems.
 Welcome to my GitHub repository!

----

 ## 📚 Academic Background